patrickbucher/learning-rust/diary.md

 # Day 22 (2024-04-15)

 I re-read the section about `Rc<T>` and made some (working) examples for it.
+Later, I finished working through the entire chapter and made some examples for each kind of smart pointer.
+However, still didn't manage to implement a double linked list with useful features.
+I'll try that out at another occasion.
+I now have some useful notes for smart pointers.

 # Day 21 (2024-04-14)